Wishin' and Hopin': History

 The song was first recorded by Dionne Warwick in the fall of 1962, and was the B-side of Warwick's single "This Empty Place" (also recorded in the fall of 1962) in the spring of 1963; the track was also featured on Warwick's debut album Presenting Dionne Warwick.
 Warwick's rendition became a charting single in France, reaching No. 79 in 1963.
-It was included again on Warwick's third album Make Way For Dionne Warwick.
+It was included again on Warwick's third album Make Way for Dionne Warwick.
+The song was originally published by Jonathan Music Co., Inc., a music publisher owned by the husband and manager of Kitty Kallen.
+(By contrast, other than their songs written for movies, Bacharach and David were publishing their songs mainly with their own publishing companies at the time, Blue Seas Music, Jac Music, and through the Leiber & Stoller-owned U.S. Songs, Inc.).
+Several of Kallen's mid-1960s singles, including "Star Eyes", "Make Someone Love You", and "I'll Teach You How To Cry", had B-sides published by Jonathan music, though Kallen did not end up recording "Wishin' and Hopin'".

 Dusty Springfield recording

 Dusty Springfield, who had heard the Warwick album track, recorded "Wishin' and Hopin'" in January 1964 at Olympic Studios.
 Personnel for the session included Bobby Graham on drums, Big Jim Sullivan on guitar, and the Breakaways vocal group.
-Ivor Raymonde arranged and conducted on the session for which Johnny Franz was the producer.
+Ivor Raymonde arranged and conducted on the session, for which Johnny Franz was the producer.
 The track was included on Springfield's solo album debuts in the UK: A Girl Called Dusty, and the US: Stay Awhile/I Only Want to Be with You.